 There are a variety of ways to track data.
 This list will get you started on ways to begin tracking your data:

 Count Attendees: this data tacking is easily done by hand.
 A simple tally sheet or a clicker (which you can get on Amazon or Office Depot) makes things easy to count.
-You can track your traffic over the years and note what art you had on display, what the weather was like, how much you made and use this information to better strategy for other exhibitions, events and open houses.
-Note what worked, have evidence to show why it works.
+You can track your traffic over the years and note what art you had on display, what the weather was like, how much you made, and use this information to make a better strategy for other exhibitions, events, and open houses.
+Note what worked by having evidence to show why it works.
 This can make future events successful and worth your time.

 Tracking Receipts: If finances are difficult or unorganized, you probably are avoiding something.
 Knowing how much money is going in and out is necessary to turn your business around and make more money.
 Tracking receipts is an easy first step in getting your money in order.
 Once you have that tackled and collected in an organized system, begin to improve other financial information.